High-resolution mass spectrometry

 Looking for an HRMS analysis?

 Measurlabs offers HRMS and other mass spectroscopy-based analyses at competitive prices.
 You can contact us through the form below to request a quote.
-Alternatively, you can browse through our selection of laboratory testing services to check if the tests you need can be purchased online.
+Alternatively, you can browse our selection of laboratory testing services to get a better idea of the kinds of services we offer.

 Suitable sample matrices